A N N H O L Y O K E . O R G | A M E T H O D O L O G I C A L C A T A L O G U E O F W O R K S

 I then tinkered with intricate wooden models of the Platonic bodies, which were to be suspended within my TIMEO, completing the classic quintet of ideal forms by adding a tetrahedron, an octahedron, and a cube to complement the icosahedron and dodecahedron visible in Raphael’s fresco.
 In the process of constructing them, I was awed to experience the truth of an ancient teaching that recommends such construction, manipulation, and examination of these geometric figures as a contemplative étude of somatic meditation.
 I discovered that the postures and positions required of one’s arms, head, hands, and fingers when holding and handling these shapes—attitudes not dissimilar to the mudra, or symbolic hand gestures that form a part of the attitudes and actions in Indic dance, Hindu ceremony, and Buddhist iconography —over time, did actually seem to release singular energies in both mind and body—energies perhaps akin to the electrochemical impulses that acupuncture generates.
 Only by violating the flawlessness of the circle and sphere had polygons and polyhedra been created; through the work of the hands thought had become manifest .

-The paint was barely dry—indeed, I seem to recall a tearful all-night session spent finishing up the ornamental painting on the doors—when I showed TIMEO for the first time, in a group exhibition at a private residence.
+The paint was barely dry—indeed, I well recall an all-night session spent finishing up the ornamental painting on the doors—when I showed TIMEO for the first time, in a group exhibition at a private residence.
 But whereas I’ve since then always shown it mounted on the wall, there, I simply stood it on the floor, against a wall, allowing it to take its place among the house’s other furnishings.
 At the time, I enjoyed the way in which the piece was taken for just another piece of furniture, albeit one whose open doors, held permanently ajar , revealed somewhat puzzling contents.
 Indeed, it blended in so well with the rest of the décor that guests at the opening began to use it as a convenient place to rest their ashtrays and wine glasses.

 As the so-called Platonic solids appear a number of times in the works discussed throughout this catalogue, a short, explanatory word on them would seem to be in order.
 Although many no doubt correctly attribute their discovery to Pythagoras, a century and a half earlier, the five regular polyhedra appear more frequently associated with the name of Plato, as he deals with them in his dialogue Timaios, more or less explicitly, as the basic units of the four classical elements—Earth, Air, Fire, and Water—plus a fifth, identified as Aether, Mind, or Cosmos [ see also THE HOUSE OF FAME].